-- Once boiled, quickly add the steaming rack/shelf and place lobster in.
+- Once boiling, quickly add the steaming rack/shelf and place lobster in.
 Cover with lid.

-- Steam for 7-9 minutes or until the outer shelve turn red.
+- Steam for 7-9 minutes or until the outer shelve turns red.

 - Quickly transfer lobster to the icy bath to stop the cooking process and cool it down immediately

 - Have a container ready to pour any gooey or juice coming out along the process.

 - Use a strong shear to cut the lobster into halves along its length.
 You can do this easily by snipping the tail flap toward the body into two, then slip the pointed end of the shear into an open hole and start cutting the abdomen shell all the way up to its head.

 - Once done, turn the lobster over and work your shear through the back shell.
 Carefully extract both sides of the shell out.
 Clean, pat dry, and set aside.